Carlos Alcaraz: 2021: First ATP title, Next Gen champion

-Alcaraz qualified for the Next Gen ATP Finals as third seed behind Sinner and Auger-Aliassime, but became first seed after they both withdrew before the tournament started.
-He defeated Brandon Nakashima, Juan Manuel Cerúndolo, and Holger Rune in the round-robin stage to qualify for the semifinals.
-He then defeated Sebastián Báez and Sebastian Korda to claim the title.
-He dropped one set all tournament, to Cerúndolo.
-He would qualify to play the tournament again in 2022 and 2023, but did not play it in either year as he would also qualify for the ATP Finals.

 2022: US Open champion, world No. 1

-Seeded for the first time in a major as world No. 31, Alcaraz reached the third round of the Australian Open, where he was defeated in a fifth set tiebreak by Matteo Berrettini.
-As of the end of 2025, this remains the only five-set loss of his career.
-Seeded seventh at the Rio Open, Alcaraz won his first ATP 500 title by defeating Diego Schwartzman in the final.
+Alcaraz was seeded for the first time in a major at the Australian Open.
+He reached the third round, where he was defeated in a fifth set tiebreak by Matteo Berrettini.
+This would later prove to be an unusual blemish on Alcaraz's standout five-set winning record.
+At the Rio Open, Alcaraz won his first ATP 500 title by defeating Diego Schwartzman in the final.
 He became the youngest winner of an ATP 500 event since the category was created in 2009.
-He entered the top 20 in the singles rankings on 21 February 2022.
+He entered the ATP top 20 for the first time on 21 February 2022.